ClaspTV/vizbee-react-native-sender-demo-app/README.md

 yarn ios
 ```

 That's it!
-You should now have the `vizbee-react-native-demo-app` running on your local machine or device.
+You should now have the `vizbee-react-native-sample-app` running on your local machine or device.

 Note: If you encounter any issues related to code signing or provisioning when running on a real device, you may need to adjust your project's code signing settings in Xcode or register your device in your Apple Developer account.